rbawden/ModFr-Norm/README.md

 python eval-scripts/align_levenshtein.py  data/raw/dev/dev.finalised.trg outputs/smt+lex/dev/dev-1.trg -a ref -c outputs/.cache.pickle
 ```

-The alignment script relies on a non destructive tokenisation convention whereby a token boundary is marked by two spaces when the tokens are white-spaced separated in the raw input and by a single space when they are not.
+The alignment script relies on a non-destructive tokenisation convention whereby a token boundary is marked by two spaces when the tokens are white-spaced separated in the raw input and by a single space when they are not.
 This means that the initial text is preserved, despite the tokenisation applied.
 The chosen tokenisation can be modified (in `eval-scripts/utils.py`).
 By default, we apply a very simple tokenisation, separating on whitespace and certain punctuation marks.

+Here is an example:

 If the reference file contains the following (made-up) example sentence:
 ```